kilpkonn/msc-thesis/main.typ

    To make the metric slightly more robust we remove all the whitespace from the programs before comparing them.
 3. Average time - This represents average time for a single term search query.
 Note that although the cache in term search is not persisted between runs the lowering of the program is cached.
 This is however also true for the average use case as `rust-analyzer` as it only wipes the cache on restart.
    To benchmark the implementation of term search rather than the rest of `rust-analyzer` we run term search on hot cache.
-4. Average options per hole - This shows the average amount of options provided to the user.
+4. Suggestions per hole - This shows the average amount of options provided to the user.

 ==== Chosen crates
 Crate is a name for a Rust library.